-In this section, we considered four ways of modifying the Simple Model to support the astronomical value of existential risk reduction.
+In this section, we considered four ways of modifying the Simple Model to support the astronomical value thesis.
 We saw that a distinction between absolute and relative risk can only harm the pessimist.
-We also saw that neither optimistic growth assumptions, nor even the assumption that actors can affect risk across all centuries at once will be sufficient to ground an astronomical value for existential risk reduction.
+We also saw that neither optimistic growth assumptions, nor even the assumption that actors can affect risk across all centuries at once will be sufficient to ground the astronomical value thesis.
 And we saw that the most likely culprit for these failures is pessimism itself.

-However, we also considered the time of perils hypothesis on which existential risk will be high during the coming centuries, but then drop to a much lower level of post-peril risk if we survive this perilous period.
+We saw that the best way to reconcile pessimism with the astronomical value thesis involves a strong empirical assumption.
+This is the time of perils hypothesis on which existential risk will be high during the coming centuries, but then drop to a much lower level of post-peril risk if we survive this perilous period.
 We saw that the time of perils hypothesis could well bear out the astronomical value of existential risk reduction, provided two conditions hold: the perilous period is short, and the level of post-peril risk is very low.
 But should we believe this version of the time of perils hypothesis?

 To see the gap between pessimism and the time of perils hypothesis, consider the pessimist's reasons for thinking that existential risk is currently high.
 Pessimists think that existential risk is high because we have developed new technologies with unprecedented destructive potential.
 However, future technology is likely to far outstrip our own, so this same argument might be taken to suggest that future risk will be higher, not lower than current risk.
 If the pessimist is to resist this conclusion, she needs to argue that humanity will soon learn to effectively manage the risks posed by new technologies.
-In the rest of this paper, I consider three arguments that have been advanced for that conclusion and argue that they are unlikely to ground a time of perils hypothesis of the needed form.3
+In the rest of this paper, I consider three arguments that have been advanced for that conclusion and argue that they are unlikely to ground a time of perils hypothesis of the needed form.7

-4 Wisdom
+4. Wisdom